Skip to main content

 • GET /v1/agents/{agent_id}/calls/{call_id} fetches a call record

-Call records include fields like livekit_session_report when available.
+Call records may include additional runtime diagnostics when available.
 These fields are treated as opaque objects and their structure may change.
 For a user-friendly transcript view, use the Dashboard calls page.

 API reference